15 min read

 Key factors that affect your CPL:

-• Audience size: Narrow audiences cost more per lead but convert better
+• Audience size: narrow audiences cost more per lead but convert better

 • Geographic targeting: US/UK/AU leads cost 2-3x more than emerging markets